 An analysis of truck accidents in California, including Antioch, follows nationwide trends.
-Nationwide, fatalities in an accident involving a big rig occur most often in passenger vehicles.
-This is due to the size and dynamics of large trucks.
+Nationwide, fatalities in an accident involving a big rig occur most often in passenger vehicles, and this is due to the size and dynamics of large trucks.

-Statistics from the Department of Transportation show that the number of fatalities involving trucks for the year 2015 in the United States were:
+Statistics from the Department of Transportation show that the number of fatalities involving trucks for the year 2015 in the United States was:

 - The number of car occupants who died in these crashes in 2015 was 2,657

 - The number of truck occupants who died in 2015 was 616

 Of these, the total number of fatalities in California due to truck accidents was 222, which places the state in the number two position for 2015, right behind Texas.